cretz/temporal-workflowcheck-java/temporal-workflowcheck/README.md

 * Document how collection iteration is by default considered unsafe but that it can be set as safe
 * Support configuration via env vars and CLI params too
 * SARIF output
+* Document how inline suppressWarnings works on bytecode flow not logic flow